qppd/IoT-Bike-Tracker/README.md

 ### Software Upload

 1. Open `BikeTracker.ino` in Arduino IDE.
-2. Select the correct ESP32 board and port.
+2. Select the correct NodeMCU v3 1.0 board and port.
 3. Install required libraries (see below).
-4. Upload the code to your ESP32.
+4. Upload the code to your NodeMCU.

 ### Required Libraries

 - TinyGPS++
-- HardwareSerial
+- SoftwareSerial
 - Any other dependencies as specified in the code

 ## Usage